 The new rules

 Starting on Nov.
-30, these four types of mortgages can no longer be bulk insured:
+30, 2016, these four types of mortgages were no longer eligible to be bulk insured:

 - Mortgages on rental properties

 - Mortgages on properties that cost $1 million or more

 - Mortgages with amortizations of more than 25 years